Optimization of stochastic lossy transport networks and applications to power grids: Introduction

+The metric we consider here to quantify the transportation losses due to stochastic fluctuations is a quadratic function of the load profile that has been introduced in~\cite{JohnsonChertkov2010} as proxy for the total power losses in AC power grids, as we will review in more detail in the next section.
 Such a metric generalizes the notion of \textit{total effective resistance} $\rt(G)$ of the graph $G$, also known as \textit{Kirchhoff index}.
-This is a key quantity that measures how well connected and robust a network is and for this reason has been extensively studied and rediscovered in various contexts, such as complex network analysis~\cite{Ellens2011}, theoretical chemistry (for an overview see~\cite{Zhou2008} and references therein), and probability theory~\cite{Doyle2000}.
+This is a key quantity that measures how well connected and robust a network is and for this reason has been extensively studied and rediscovered in various contexts, such as complex network analysis~\cite{Ellens2011} and theoretical chemistry (for an overview see~\cite{Zhou2008} and references therein).

+In this paper, we address the question of how to optimally operate distributed energy resources to minimize power losses in power systems.
+Due to imperfect sensing and delayed communication, a real-time perfect coordination between network nodes based on the realized fluctuations is unfeasible.
+We consider thus a static decentralized policy that amounts to an affine control rule for the controllable loads, which is inspired by the Automatic Generation Control (AGC) mechanism, currently used in power systems, cf.~\cite{Wood2014}.
+This control mechanisms prescribes that in case of a power imbalance, all the generators have to either increase or decrease their power generation \textit{proportionally to their partecipation factors}, which are static nonnegative scalars set beforehand based on economical principles.

-We then formulate a constrained optimization problem to find the optimal load-sharing factors for the controllable loads.
-We prove that the solution is unique and give a closed-form expression for the optimal control in which appears an interplay between the network structure, the location of the controllable nodes, and the correlation structure of the load fluctuations.
+In the present work, we envision a scenario where not just a few big conventional generators, but several other distributed energy resources could also join this effort to balance power fluctuations.
+We thus formulate a constrained optimization problem to find the optimal static \textit{load-sharing factors} for the controllable loads.
+We prove that the solution is unique and give a closed-form expression for such an optimal control from which reflects the interplay between the network structure, the location of the controllable nodes, and the correlation structure of the load fluctuations.

-In particular, our result shows how the correlation structure between load fluctuations affects the optimal operation of the network resources and this is extremely relevant in power grids with geographically close wind or solar farms, whose power outputs will be highly correlated.
+In particular, our result shows how the correlation structure between load fluctuations affects the optimal operations of the network resources and this is extremely relevant in power grids with geographically close wind or solar farms, whose power outputs are obviously highly correlated.
 These insights are derived without making Gaussian assumptions on the distribution of the fluctuations.